haberdashPI/ShammaModel.jl/README.md

 These functions are quite stable; I'm using them extensively in another project.
-I have not put much work into documenting the interface yet, but it is relatively straighforward to use.
+I have not put much work into documenting the interface yet, but it is relatively straightforward to use.
 Take a look at `test/runtests.jl` for examples.

 ## TODO